 There are four basic skills that every chef uses throughout their career:

 These skills are the foundation of a chef’s talent and success – knife skills, cooking methods, timing, mise en place, and being able to cook on the line gracefully even during the peak hour.

-Most chefs have a good palate to begin, but training for the nuances of flavor and seasoning, new flavor combinations, creative plates and presentations, delving deep in to a cuisine culture all take training and practice.
+Most chefs have a good palate to begin, but training for the nuances of flavour and seasoning, new flavour combinations, creative plates and presentations, delving deep in to a cuisine culture all take training and practice.